 In some cases, the law requires drug testing.
 For example, industries regulated by the U.S. Department of Transportation are covered by federal or state drug testing requirements.

 While employers may randomly screen employees, they must be consistent in how they drug-test applicants.
 They cannot selectively test some applicants for a particular job while not testing others.

 Some companies test job applicants for illegal drug use as part of the employment hiring process.
-Also, employees may be screened for drug and either alcohol use, where permitted by state law.
-Review a sample company drug test policy that specifies how and when the company screens for drug and alcohol use.
+Also, employees may be screened for drug and alcohol use, where permitted by state law.